 The Florida Department of Health in Escambia County (FDOH-Escambia) is the local health department for Escambia County, Florida.
-The history of this health department dates back to 1821; and at more than 196 years in continuous operation, FDOH-Escambia is one of the oldest health departments in the world.
-We aim to provide public health services to our citizens, and our purpose is built on the foundations of the CDC's Ten Essential Public Health Services (29.9 KB; PDF).
+The history of this health department dates to 1821; and, at more than 200 years in continuous operation, FDOH-Escambia is one of the oldest health departments in the world.
+With our purpose built on the foundations of the CDC's Ten Essential Public Health Services (29.9 KB; PDF), we aim to provide public health services to our citizens and visitors.

 FDOH-Escambia operates in a highly regulated and political environment.
-The state legislature determines our functions and funding levels where federal, state, and county regulations affect virtually all aspects of services provided.
-These include OSHA requirements, licensing standards for various health care and other professionals, and Medicare and Medicaid regulations.
+The state legislature determines our programs and funding levels while federal, state, and county regulations affect virtually all aspects of services provided.

 FDOH-Escambia is part of the first integrated, statewide public health system to be accredited by the Public Health Accreditation Board (PHAB).
 Through PHAB’s accreditation process, our performance is measured against a set of nationally recognized, practice-focused, and evidence-based standards.
 The accreditation process seeks to advance quality and performance of our health department by providing a framework to identify performance improvement opportunities.

-To learn more about us, please read our Organizational Profile and 2016 Annual Report below:
+To learn more about us, please read the Escambia Health 2021 Year in Review below:

 The Escambia Health 2021 Year in Review features program highlights and health information for Escambia County, Florida residents.